jbismans/fortinet-azure-arm/playground/Active-Passive-APPGW/README.md

   - 2 FortiGate firewall's in an active/passive deployment
   - 1 Azure Application Gateway v2 for incoming web traffic
   - 1 internal Azure Standard Load Balancer to receive all internal traffic
   - 1 VNET with 1 protected subnet, application gateway subnet and 4 subnets required for the FortiGate deployment (external, internal, ha mgmt and ha sync).
-If using an existing vnet, it must already have these 6 subnets
+If using an existing VNET, it must already have these 6 subnets.
   - 5 public IPs: 1 public IP as listener on the application gateway.
 2 public IP as WAN IP and 2 public IP for management access.
   - User Defined Routes (UDR) for the protected subnet.